Nate Ament

-Nathaniel Herman Ament (born December 10, 2006) is an American college basketball player for the Tennessee Volunteers of the Southeastern Conference (SEC).
+Nathaniel Herman Ament (born December 10, 2006) is an American basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
+He played college basketball for the Tennessee Volunteers.
 He was a consensus five-star recruit and one of the top players in the 2025 class.
+He holds Italian citizenship through his mother.

 Early life and high school career

 Ament grew up in Manassas, Virginia and initially attended Colgan High School.
 He played as a reserve on the varsity basketball team during his freshman season and scored 53 total points.
 He averaged 18.2 points and nine rebounds per game as a sophomore.
 After his sophomore year Ament transferred to the Highland School in Warrenton, Virginia.
-He averaged 19.3 points, 7.8 rebounds, four blocks, and 3.7 assists per game in his first season at Highland.
+He averaged 19.3 points, 7.8 rebounds, four blocks and 3.7 assists per game in his first season at Highland.
 During his senior year, he signed a shoe deal with Reebok.
-Ament was named the 2024–2025 Virginia boys basketball Gatorade Player of the Year.
+Ament was named the 2024–25 Virginia boys' basketball Gatorade Player of the Year.
 Ament was selected to play in the 2025 McDonald's All-American Boys Game.

 Recruiting

 Ament was a consensus five-star recruit and one of the top players in the 2025 class, according to major recruiting services.
-On April 20, 2025, Ament committed to playing college basketball for Tennessee over Duke, Kentucky, Arkansas, and Louisville.
+On April 20, 2025, Ament committed to playing college basketball for Tennessee over Duke, Kentucky, Arkansas and Louisville.